Use the Lexology Navigator tool to compare the answers in this article with those from other jurisdictions.

 - the liberalisation of fixed-term contracts;

 - significant changes to the rules for dismissal applicable to those hired after March 7 2015; and

 - economic incentives for enterprises doing business (and hiring new employees) in Italy.

 Moreover, the laws approved in 2015 give employers the option to determine in advance the maximum cost of a dismissal.

 Is there any general advice you would give in the employment area?

 It is important to obtain advice in order to exploit the many opportunities provided by the new laws, reduce the cost of labour and minimise the risk of litigation.

-What are the emerging trends in employment law in your jurisdiction?
 There is increasing focus on privacy and data protection under both legislation and case law.
-In particular, the new EU General Data Protection Regulation (2016/679) is now in force, following its approval by the European Parliament on April 14 2016.
-The regulation applies even extraterritorially, as it is mandatory for any party which deals with information pertaining to EU residents.
-The government and businesses have two years (until May 25 2018) to adapt to the new rules.
+In particular, employers are revising their policies with regard to employee data, to ensure compliance with the new EU General Data Protection Regulation (2016/679).
+The regulation will apply from 2018 even extraterritorially, as it is mandatory for any party which deals with information pertaining to EU residents.

 The employment relationship

 Country specific laws